Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

  - [2.4 Using callback mode](#callback-mode)
 - [3.
 Edit triggers](#edit-triggers)

-## Release notes for version 1.1.1
+## Release notes for version 1.1.2

-### New in 1.1.1
+### New in 1.1.2
-- Adds legend to scoring elements of in-app forms.
-- Implements the randomize option for applicable elements (Radio buttons, Checkbox, Category, Dropdown) of in-app forms.
-- The SDK declares Apple's NSPrivacyAccessedAPITypeReasons for using the UserDefaults API.
-Our SDK only accesses the data that it has written itself to the UserDefaults.
-It uses it to store limited functional state, in order to prevent showing a form that the user has already seen.
+- Adds NSPrivacyCollectedDataTypes to Apple's PrivacyInfo, in order to let apps using the SDK pass Xcode privacy reports.
+Note that actually this should not have been required as the SDK meets the criteria that [Apple states in "... data that may not need to be disclosed include data collected in optional feedback forms ..."](https://developer.apple.com/app-store/app-privacy-details/#optional-disclosure).
+The collected data types that leave the device are:
+	- “Other user content” (for all data that a user submits in a form),
+	- “Photos or videos” (the user can submit a screenshot),
+	- “Other diagnostic data” (system version and sdk version for support)

-### Changes in 1.1.1
+### Changes in 1.1.2
-- Fixed situation where empty in-app forms could cause a crash.
+- Numeric rating element now highlights only 1 cell.
+- From the form load and submit process, removed 2 time-out alerts that were in English and non-user configurable.
+- Fixed layout issue on iPadOS, where right side elements were placed out of view.
+- Fixed an initialisation issue for empty and inactive deployments.

 ### Remarks
 - This readme applies to both the CocoaPods and Swift Package Manager distribution, as the latter uses the same binaries as the GitHub release for CocoaPods.